Muscle Strain

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and health history.
 You will also be asked how the injury happened.
-The injured area will be examined.
+A physical exam will be done.
+It will focus on the injured area.
 This is often enough to make the diagnosis.

-Tests are not often needed.
-The doctor may use them if there is severe pain or bleeding.
+Tests are not usually needed.
+They may be done if there is severe pain or bleeding.
 Options are:

 • MRI scan